 Research Respondents

-The respondents of this research study were English Major Students at the UM Tagum Campus.
+The respondents of this research were English Major Students at the UM Tagum Campus.
 It was done using a random sampling method.
-This kind of sampling showed that only a proportion of members of the whole population are measured.
+This kind of sampling showed that only a proportion of members of the whole population was measured.
 1st year - 56; 2nd year - 52; 3rd year - 56; 4th year -

-26. Thus, 190 students are the sole respondents of this research study.
+26. Thus, 190 students were the sole respondents of this research study.

 Research Instrument/Materials